openshift/enhancements/enhancements/kube-apiserver/stability-point-to-point-network-check.md

 2. Perform each check found.

-3. Append entries to the `status.successes` and `status.failures` as needed.
+3. Append entries to the `status.successes` and `status.failures` logs as needed, limited to ten entries in each log.

 4. Append entries to `status.outages` as needed.
+Limited to the last twenty outages.

 5. Update `status.conditions` as needed.